Day by day Program

 Start the day from historic Tiberias, where Jesus sojourned, and preached on the shores of the Sea of Galilee.
 Our next destination will be Capernaum, the center of Jesus ministry.
 On to Tabgha, just north of Tiberias, the site of Christ’s miracle of feeding the 5,000 and at the Church of Multiplication, where the mosaic floor depicts a basket with loaves and two fishes.
 We drive on to the Mount of Beatitudes overlooking the Sea, where Jesus preached the “Sermon on the Mount” and it is believed that Jesus picked his 12 apostles.
 We ascend to the Golan Heights to view the panoramic view of the peaks of Mt.
 Hermon, the rugged plateau of the Golan Heights, and beneath it the green pastoral Hula Valley.
 Visit the Yardenit Baptismal Site, located along the Jordan River, south of the Sea of Galilee.
 Return to Tiberias for another night in town.

-Day 5 – Sunday: Nazareth / Jordan Valley / Beit Shean / Jerusalem
+Day 4.
+Sunday: Nazareth - Jordan Valley - Beit She'an - Jerusalem

 Through remarkable scenery of the Dead Sea we continue to Masada which is situated on an isolated cliff in the Judean Desert.
 The site was declared as a UNESCO World Heritage Site in 2001.
 Ascend by cable car to the fortress, which was the last stronghold of the Jewish Zealots in their war against the Romans.
 Visit the excavations, King Herod’s palace, the synagogue, bathhouse and much more.
 Enjoy the breathtaking view of the Roman camps and the Dead Sea.
 En route to the Dead Sea, you will visit the site of the Qumran Caves where the Dead Sea Scrolls were discovered.
 Nearly 1,300 feet below sea level, the Dead Sea is the lowest point on the earth’s surface.
 Bring your swimsuit as if weather permits it’s possible to “float” on the salty, mineral rich, water.
 Return to Jerusalem for an overnight.

 Start the day at the Israel Museum’s Shrine of the Book with the famous Dead Sea scrolls, then a visit to the beautifully renovated model of the Herodian city of Jerusalem, dating back to the time of the Second Temple.
 Enjoy Ein Karem; a picturesque village in the south western outskirts of Jerusalem.
-This small village has great significance in Christian traditions, since this is where according to tradition John the Baptist was born.
+This small village has great significance in Christian traditions, since this is where John the Baptist was born, according to tradition.

 Visit Yad Vashem the official memorial to the Jewish victims of the Holocaust, established in 1953, located at the foot of Mt.
 Hertzl.
-Visit Bethlehem – the birthplace of Jesus at the Church of the Nativity and Manger Square.
-Return to your Jerusalem hotel.
+Visit Bethlehem, the birthplace of Jesus at the Church of the Nativity and Manger Square.
+Return to your hotel in Jerusalem.

 Enter the Old City of Jerusalem where you will see the Western Wall and the actual site of the Second Temple, the Temple Mount.
-Walk the Way of the Cross, the Via Dolorosa, to Calvary and the Church of the Holy Sepulchre, housing both the traditional site of Crucifixion and the Tomb of the Resurrection.
+Walk the Way of the Cross, the Via Dolorosa, to Calvary and the Church of the Holy Sepulcher, housing both the traditional site of Crucifixion and the Tomb of the Resurrection.
 To the southwest, just outside the Old City, is Mount Zion, with the traditional tomb of King David and the Room of the Last Supper.
-Enjoy the spectacular panoramic view of Jerusalem – the holy city for each of the world’s three great religions – Christianity, Judaism and Islam, from atop the Mount of Olives.
+Enjoy the spectacular panoramic view of Jerusalem, the holy city for each of the world’s three great religions: Christianity, Judaism and Islam, from atop the Mount of Olives.
 Visit the Garden of Gethsemane where Judas betrayed Jesus.
 Return to your hotel for overnight.

-After breakfast drive south to the towering mountains and rock formations of Wadi Rum, which mesmerised Lawrence of Arabia.
+After breakfast drive south to the towering mountains and rock formations of Wadi Rum, which mesmerized Lawrence of Arabia?
 Drive through the stunning desert landscapes on a jeep safari, visiting the Lawrence Spring and Khazali Canyon.
 Drive north to Madaba to visit the remains of the Byzantine church with its ancient mosaic floor map, the oldest surviving original cartographic depiction of the mosaic map of the Holy Land and Jerusalem.
-Overnight in Amman.
+Overnight Amman.

 After breakfast, leave the hotel and drive to the airport in Amman for final departure to your home city.